mxslk/DebugYourPain/content/docs/main_posts/practice/pillars_of_practice.md

 We've put together a set of free self-guided practices.
 They walk you through the different stages of the protocol and give you much room to improvise and create your own version.
 Just check the box in the form [here](https://landing.processing-pain.com/sign_up).

-We also run monthly cohorts of small groups to come together and debug their pain.
-You'll get an email for the next cohort if you sign up [here](https://landing.processing-pain.com/sign_up)

 <!-- We are also running events!
 See when our next cohort opens up. -->